HomeArticlesBest OfBest Legal Document Generators

 Terms and Conditions Generator

-The Terms and Conditions Generator produces standard usage terms, liability limitations, and user obligations tailored to your business type, covering the contractual side of running a website, SaaS product, or app rather than the data-disclosure side that a privacy policy handles.
+The Terms and Conditions Generator produces standard usage terms, liability limitations, and user obligations tailored to your business type, covering the contractual side of running a website, SaaS product, or app rather than the data-disclosure side a privacy policy handles.
 Customizing by business type matters because the relevant terms differ meaningfully between an e-commerce store (return policies, payment terms), a SaaS product (subscription terms, service availability), and a content site (user-generated content rules, acceptable use).
-Pairing this document with a privacy policy covers the two most fundamental legal bases nearly every online business needs addressed before accepting its first user or customer.
+Pair this document with a privacy policy and you've covered the two most fundamental legal bases nearly every online business needs addressed before accepting its first user or customer.

 Disclaimer Generator